gferreira/xTools4/docs/_reference/variable/measurements.md

 color
 : Choose a color for the measurement lines and captions in the Glyph Editor visualization.

+permill
+: Switch interactive measurements from units to permill values.

 flip
 : Invert the direction of selected measurements by swapping point indexes 1 and 2.